Waymarks in this category must be permanent and accessible to

 is included in the Center’s tour, can be a separate waymark because it's sponsored separately, and can be visited and viewed separately.

-Normally waymarks must be at least 500 feet apart.
+Normally waymarks must be at least 528 feet (0.1 mile) apart.

 Decisions made, and Precedents set by the officers of this